Winter at Anglesey Abbey

 Redwoods Restaurant | Open daily | 9.30am - 4.30pm

-Rise and shine with a warming breakfast, or begin the day with a hot drink as you head out on an early morning walk.
+Rise and shine and begin the day with a hot drink as you head out on an early morning walk.
 Our Winter Warmer range of hot chocolates are particularly indulgent, with four flavours to choose from.

 Our restaurant can become busy during peak periods.
 Lunch is served from 11.30am, so to avoid the crowds, why not sit down for an early lunch, or have a later lunch with hot food served until 2.30pm.